vcian19/covidcompare/README.md

 ## Data Structure

 Forecasting estimates pulled from the above models are archived and named by date of publication in `data/raw`.
-To collate and clean the data, please use the function `collate_data()` which can be sourced from `_collate.r`.
+To collate and clean the data, please use the function `collate.data()` which can be sourced from `_collate.r`.
 These data will be regularly updated daily going forward.

 ## Code Structure